orbitsdev/luckybet-admin/api-documentation.md

 ### Available Draws

-Get a list of available draws for the current day.
+Get a list of available draws for the current day that have not yet occurred (based on the current time).

 - **URL**: `/draws/available`
 - **Method**: `GET`